Elaine Sanchez (she/her) RDH, MA

 Tribal Home Visitor

-Evaluation Specialist (LMSW)
+Infant Mental Health Specialist (LMSW)

 Heather (Pueblo of Zuni/Navajo) began her career working with homeless youth and their families.
 This experience eventually led her to pursue a Master’s in Social Work from New Mexico State University.
 She hopes to utilize her degree to join efforts in strengthening Native families and communities.